All about energy in Brussels. A Sibelga initiative

 As its name indicates, natural gas is not an industrial product but a natural one.
 Its composition varies over time and depends on the geological layers in the subsoil of the place of origin.
 This is why the gas network operators recalculate the calorific value every month.

-Gradually, no more lean gas in Belgium
+No more lean gas in Belgium

 Don't miss our new tips